History of labour law: Germany

 All industrial employers alike are bound to organize labour in such a manner as to secure workers against injury to health and to ensure good conduct and propriety.
 Sufficient light, suitable cloakrooms and sanitary accommodation, and ventilation to carry off dust, vapours and other impurities are especially required.
 Dining rooms may be ordered by local authorities.
 Fencing and provision for safety in case of fire are required in detail.
 The work of the trade accident insurance associations in preventing accidents is especially recognized in provisions for special rules in dangerous or unhealthy industries.
 Officials of the state factory departments are bound to give opportunity to trustees of the trade associations to express an opinion on special rules.
 In a large number of industries the Federal Council has laid down special rules comparable with those for unhealthy occupations in Great Britain.
 Among the regulations most recently revised and strengthened are those for manufacture of lead colours and lead compounds, and for horse-hair and brushmaking factories.

 The relations between the state inspectors of factories and the ordinary police authorities are regulated in each state by its constitution.
-Prohibitions of truck in its original sense - that is, payment of wages otherwise than in current coin - apply to any persons under a contract of service with an employer for a specified time for industrial purposes; members of a family working for a parent or husband are not included; outworkers are covered.
+Prohibitions of truck in its original sense – that is, payment of wages otherwise than in current coin – apply to any persons under a contract of service with an employer for a specified time for industrial purposes; members of a family working for a parent or husband are not included; outworkers are covered.
 Control of fines and deductions from wages applies only in factory industries and shops employing at least 20 workers.
-Shop hours are regulated by requiring shops to be closed generally between 9 P.M. and 5 A.M., by requiring a fixed midday rest of t 2 hours and at least 10 hours' rest in the 24 for assistants.
+Shop hours are regulated by requiring shops to be closed generally between 9 p.m. and 5 a.m., by requiring a fixed midday rest of t 2 hours and at least 10 hours' rest in the 24 for assistants.
 These limits can be modified by administrative authority.
 Notice of hours and working rules must be affixed.
 During the hours of compulsory closing sale of goods on the streets or from house to house is forbidden.
 Under the Commercial Code, as under the Civil Code, every employer is bound to adopt every possible measure for maintaining the safety, health and good conduct of his employees.
 By an order of the Imperial Chancellor under the Commercial Code seats must be provided for commercial assistants and apprentices.

+A 1910 journal commented positively on the gains that workers in Germany had attained by that time, including municipal employment offices, the building of model apartment houses, and co-operative movements that reduced living costs for working people engaged in them.